The most beautiful snowdrops in the world: types, photos. Snowdrop - the first breath of spring What snowdrops look like photos

 In contact with:

-Snowdrops are perennial plants that are mainly found in nature, but can also be grown in the country.
-In total, about 20 varieties of this flower culture are found in natural conditions, and some of them are listed in the Red Book.
+Snowdrops are perennials, which are mainly found in nature, but can also be grown in the country.
+In total, about 20 varieties of this species are found in natural conditions. flower culture, and some of them are listed in the Red Book.

-From this article you will learn what varieties of rare and ornamental plants exist, and you can also get acquainted with their external features.
+From this article you will learn which varieties of rare and ornamental plants exist, and you can also get acquainted with their external features.

 Types of snowdrops with photos and names

-Scientists still cannot name the exact number of varieties, but they agree that there are more than 20 of them.
-At the same time, many plants are very similar in appearance and differ only in a few small details.
+Scientists still cannot name exact amount varieties, but they agree that there are more than 20 of them.
+However, many plants are very similar in appearance and differ only in a few small details.

-Since they are successfully used to decorate gardens, consider the most popular types, and their photos will help you decide which variety is best to grow.
+Since they are successfully used to decorate gardens, let’s look at the most popular types, and their photos will help you decide which variety is best to grow.

 Alpine

-This is a bulbous plant that is successfully cultivated in summer cottages, although it is also found in nature.
-The beginning of flowering falls on the fourth year after planting: at the end of winter or early spring, long green leaves appear from under the ground, and later, small white buds.
+This bulbous plant, which is successfully cultivated on summer cottages, although it also occurs in nature.
+Flowering begins in the fourth year after planting: at the end of winter or in early spring Long green leaves appear from under the soil, and later small white buds.

 Figure 1.
 Alpine variety plants

 At the end of spring, when the flowering period ends, small boxes with seeds appear that can be used for propagation.
-For cultivation, you can also use baby bulbs, which are formed on the mother bush.
-In the wild, it is found in the Alps and the Caucasus, but it is also successfully cultivated in other climatic zones.
+For growing, you can also use baby bulbs that form on the mother bush.
+IN wildlife found in the Alps and the Caucasus, but is successfully cultivated in other climatic zones.

 Byzantine

-Homeland is the Asian coast of the Bosphorus.
+Its homeland is the Asian coast of the Bosphorus Strait.
 It is also successfully grown in Europe, although it has not yet become widespread in our country.

-Note: In fact, the variety is a kind of folded, and is valued for its high decorative effect.
+Note: In fact, the variety is a variety of folded, and is valued for its high decorativeness.

-A characteristic feature of the variety is in an unusual flowering period.
+A characteristic feature of the variety is its unusual flowering period.
 Unlike other species, Byzantine blooms not in spring, but in autumn.
-Its appearance is also unusual: a white carved inflorescence is surrounded by several snow-white long petals.
+Its appearance is also unusual: a white carved inflorescence is surrounded by several long snow-white petals.

 Caucasian

-As the name implies, the plant is found in the Caucasus, mainly in the central regions.
-Like other varieties, it has long and narrow green leaves, and the inflorescence is white (Figure 2).
+As the name suggests, the plant is found in the Caucasus, mainly in the central regions.
+Like other varieties, it has long and narrow green leaves and a white inflorescence (Figure 2).

-A characteristic feature is the presence of small green blotches on the inside of the petals.
+A characteristic feature is the presence of small green inclusions with inside petals.
 Flowering begins in March and lasts about two weeks.
-At the same time, it will not be possible to receive seeds annually, since fruiting is irregular.
-In addition, when grown at home, the culture requires shelter for the winter.
+At the same time, it will not be possible to receive seeds every year, since fruiting is irregular.
+In addition, when grown at home, the crop requires shelter for the winter.

 This variety is considered the most popular in our country, and perhaps everyone has seen it.
 It has long narrow leaves, and the inflorescences are quite large and can reach 30 mm in diameter.

-A feature is the relatively early onset of flowering and its high duration.
+The special feature is relatively early start flowering and its long duration.
 You can admire the delicate buds already in early March and until April, for about 25-30 days.
-The culture can be propagated both by seeds and bulbs, but in some cases self-sowing is also possible.
+The crop can be propagated by both seeds and bulbs, but in some cases self-seeding is also possible.

-Outwardly, it differs significantly from others.
-First of all, it is quite high (up to 25 cm).
+Externally, it is significantly different from others.
+First of all, it is quite tall (up to 25 cm).
 In addition, it has large inflorescences, the diameter of which can reach 40 mm.
-But it should be borne in mind that during the flowering period one plant can throw out only one peduncle (Figure 3).
+But it should be taken into account that during the flowering period one plant can throw out only one peduncle (Figure 3).

-Under natural conditions, it is found in the mountainous regions of Romania, Moldova and Ukraine, but it is also successfully cultivated in summer cottages.
-As with other species, flowering begins in March and lasts for two to three weeks.
-The culture has a high decorative effect, as it quickly grows on its own, forming a lush carpet.
-In such conditions, up to 25 plants can fall on one square meter.
+It is found naturally in the mountainous regions of Romania, Moldova and Ukraine, but is also successfully cultivated in summer cottages.
+Like other species, flowering begins in March and continues for two to three weeks.
+The culture is highly decorative, as it quickly grows on its own, forming a lush carpet.
+In such conditions for one square meter there may be up to 25 plants.

 Elveza